thejunto/guides/style/sass/README.md

 ## Organization

+* When using Rails, Use @import to import all stylesheets to application.scss.
+This permits you control the order of the imports and makes using sass variables and mixins easier.
 * Use HTML structure for ordering of selectors.
 Don't just put styles at the bottom of the Sass file.
 * Avoid having files longer than 100 lines.